 Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy immediately.
 See our webpage for further information.

-Timor-Leste remains in a state of transition.
-The country faces continuing challenges that limit its law enforcement capability.
-Many civil and governmental institutions are still being developed with international assistance.
-As a result, if you encounter problems while traveling or doing business in Timor-Leste you may find it difficult to identify legal or administrative remedies.
+Timor-Leste continues to develop and strengthen its civil and governmental institutions.
+If you encounter problems while traveling or doing business in Timor-Leste you may find it difficult to identify legal or administrative remedies.

-If you intend to travel to Australia from Timor-Leste, you should be aware that the Australian immigration authorities require an Electronic Travel Authorization (ETA) in advance of arrival.
-For more information, please consult the Australian Department of Immigration and Citizenship's website.
+If you intend to travel to Australia from Timor-Leste, you should be aware that Australian immigration requires an Electronic Travel Authorization (ETA) in advance of arrival.
+For more information, please consult the Australian Department of Immigration and Citizenship’s website.

 Faith-Based Travelers: See our following webpages for details:

 LGBTI Travelers: There is no legal protection based on sexual orientation or gender identity in Timor-Leste.
 However, since 2009, the penal code specifies that crimes motivated by the victim’s sexual orientation (as well as ethnicity, religion, disability, etc.) may be subject to higher penalties.
-Although there are some openly gay public personalities, LGBT individuals generally maintain very low profiles.
-An LGBT organization exists, and there have been no formal reports of discrimination based on sexual orientation or gender identity, due in part to limited awareness of the issue.
-Discrimination may be underreported due to the lack of recourse stemming from the absence of formal legal protections, and a lack of formal legal protections.
+Although there are some openly gay public personalities, LGBTI individuals generally maintain very low profiles.
+Severak LGBTI organization exists, and there have been no formal reports of discrimination based on sexual orientation or gender identity, due in part to limited awareness of the issue.
+Discrimination may be underreported due to the lack of recourse stemming from the absence of formal legal protections.

-Women Travelers: Leste is socially conservative and you should avoid wearing revealing clothing, particularly in crowded public areas such as markets.
-Timor-Leste has a very high rate of domestic violence.
+Women Travelers: Timor-Leste is socially conservative.
+Travelers should avoid wearing revealing clothing, particularly in crowded public areas such as markets.
+Timor-Leste has a very high rate of gender-based violence.

 See our travel tips for Women Travelers.

-Limited emergency medical care is available in Dili and options for routine medical care throughout the rest of country are extremely limited.
-Serious medical problems require hospitalization and/or medical evacuation to Australia (the nearest point with acceptable medical care), Singapore, or the United States, and can cost thousands of dollars.
+Limited emergency medical care is available in Dili and options for routine medical care throughout the rest of the country are extremely limited.
+Serious medical problems may require medical evacuation to Australia (the nearest point with acceptable medical care), Singapore, or the United States, which can cost thousands of dollars.